 The details are always classical and porticos over entrances are common.
 As in earlier periods, the windows have small panes; their proportions, however, are often more horizontal and the first floor may contain paired or triple windows.
 Doorways can have various elements including sidelights, fanlights, pediments, and columns or pilasters.

-Symmetrical facade
+Gable roof with end chimneys

-8-over-8 windows with

-Classical designed entry portico with columns
+Symmetrical 8-over-8 facade windows with shutters Classical designed entry portico with columns